 - An email client allowing encrypted communication

-- A webbrowser (self-provided) that has private default settings
+- A webbrowser that has private default settings

-- Support for online services that can be operated as private instance, not depending on a 3rd party provider
+- Support for online services that can be operated as private instances, not depending on a 3rd party providers

-- State-of-the-art support and integration for services like Tor, Matrix, Zeronet, etc.
+- State-of-the-art support and integration for projects like Tor, MAT, secure-delete tools, etc.